reZach/secure-electron-template/docs/faq.md

     * CODE_OF_CONDUCT.md
     * README.md

 _Note: you should keep the LICENSE file in your project.
-As part of the MIT license, the following statement is included:_
-> The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 ## How do I use Node's fs in this template?
 Please check out [this guide](https://github.com/reZach/secure-electron-template/blob/master/docs/newtoelectron.md).